ART, SCULPTURE,TEXTILE, JEWELRY

 Get in touch with your favorite Gangeh Galleries artist today. just send an Email and we will be in touch.

 DEDICATED TO THE ARTIST AND SHOP OWNERS IN THE REGION

 Our gallery and staff are dedicated to the future success of the artist and shop owners we represent.
-Currently the shops and artist are facing life changing difficulties, because of the world pandemic a decline in the tourism trade now exist.
+Currently the shops and artist are facing life-changing difficulties, because of the world pandemic a decline in the tourism trade now exist.
 The artist depended on sales from those who vacationed in this beautiful region of the world to survive.
 This region with all its diversity and cultural history is kept alive by the individual artist who create their masterpieces using techniques handed down to them through the centuries.
-Now sales are non existent affecting the artist and shop owners and the inability to sell their crafts.
-To make matters worse the artist and shops are loosing the buildings that housed their shops and crafts for generations due to road devolopment with no thought for their relocation.
+Now sales are nonexistent affecting the artist and shop owners and the inability to sell their crafts.
+To make matters worse the artist and shops are losing the buildings that housed their shops and crafts for generations due to road development with no thought for their relocation.
 Because of this this Gangeh Galleries was created to give the artist and shop owners a way to be noticed and sell their goods.
 With every purchase funds are allocated toward the sale of merchandise with money going to artists and shop owners, and the rest is put into a relocation fund where they can start over and can stay permanently.
 Gangeh Galleries does not profit from sales of goods and is solely wishing to help through sales and donations.
 Meet the people who are responsible for the running of Gangeh Galleries and are committed to promoting the art we display and the artists we partner with.
 Get in touch to learn more about our collections and exhibitions.

 Walter K. Bauland